NOTICE OF PRIVACY PRACTICES

 - In an emergency in order to report a crime.

 To Coroners And Medical Examiners.
-Arbor Hospice may disclose your PHI to coroners and medical examiners for purposes of determining your cause of death, identifying a deceased person or for other duties, as authorized by law.
+We may disclose your PHI to coroners and medical examiners for purposes of determining your cause of death, identifying a deceased person or for other duties, as authorized by law.

 To Funeral Directors.
-Arbor Hospice may disclose your PHI to funeral directors consistent with applicable law and if necessary, to carry out their duties with respect to your funeral arrangements.
-If necessary to carry out their duties, Arbor Hospice may disclose your PHI prior to and in reasonable anticipation of your death.
+We may disclose your PHI to funeral directors consistent with applicable law and if necessary, to carry out their duties with respect to your funeral arrangements.
+If necessary to carry out their duties, we may disclose your PHI prior to and in reasonable anticipation of your death.

 For Specified Government Functions.
-In certain circumstances, the Federal regulations authorize Arbor Hospice to use or disclose your PHI to facilitate specified government functions relating to military and veterans, national security and intelligence activities, protective services for the President and others, medical suitability determinations and inmates and law enforcement custody.
+In certain circumstances, the Federal regulations authorize Arbor Hospice to use or disclose your PHI to:

 For Worker's Compensation.
 Arbor Hospice may release your PHI for worker's compensation or similar programs.